 The Company has adopted the 5th Revised Edition of the Corporate Governance Code, issued by the Cyprus Stock Exchange in January 2019, which is applicable for the Corporate Governance Report for the year ending 31 December 2019 onwards.
-At the date of this report, the principles of the Corporate Governance Code are partly implemented, given that the Principle regarding Board Balance, and the Provision B.1.2 of the Corporate Governance Code, regarding the independence criteria of the members of the Remuneration Committee, were not fully met.
+At the date of this report, the principles of the Corporate Governance Code are partly implemented, given that the Principle regarding Board Balance, the Provision B.1.2 of the Corporate Governance Code, regarding the independence criteria of the members of the Remuneration Committee, and the number of Audit Committee meetings were not fully met.

-The Corporate Governance Report of the Company for 2021 is available on the website of the Company (www.vassiliko.com).
+The Corporate Governance Report of the Company for 2022 is available on the website of the Company (www.vassiliko.com).